 The familiar sense of disjunction that I usually feel between the 21st-century, suburban affability of a congregation, and the often unforgiving language of those time-honoured religious platitudes, was thrown into sharp relief in this Baptist context, however I managed to stay my sense of foreboding long enough to stick Rp.50,000 in the collection tray.

 Well, the service may have gone without a hitch, but in the larger scheme of things, the travails of the country’s faithful minorities continue unabated in Indonesia.
-The Ahmadiyah, an Islamic sect that has rubbed along peacefully with the majority in the country for many decades now (in fact, Indonesia’s national anthem was penned by an Ahmadi) have been persecuted to the brink of extinction and Christians here, as noted above, have been reduced to hiding in modern retail cathedrals next to fast food restaurants.
+The Ahmadiyah, an Islamic (religious) sect that has rubbed along peacefully with the majority in the country for many decades now (in fact, Indonesia’s national anthem was penned by an Ahmadi) have been persecuted to the brink of extinction and Christians here, as noted above, have been reduced to hiding in modern retail cathedrals next to fast-food restaurants.

-The president has finally come out and addressed the radical threat that stalks the nation like a 200-foot-high, laser-beam-eyed animatronic model of fundamentalist preacher, Abu Bakar Bashir, but is it all a case of too little too late?
+The president has finally come out and addressed the radical threat that stalks the nation like a 200-foot-high, laser-beam-eyed animatronic model of a fundamentalist preacher, Abu Bakar Bashir, but is it all a case of too little too late?
 Indonesia’s post-reformasi elections have been fair, but somewhat hollow in terms of reforming the country’s corruption riddled body politic.
 If these elections have shown anything however, it is that the population roundly rejects the attack on secular society by those who seek to establish a more Islamic Sharia based social order, as Islamic parties have fared poorly in three elections now.

 Islamic politics may have failed at the ballot box however its supporters are now seeking to further their goals via more invidious practices.
 In West Java, to pick out one particularly striking example, cases of violence linked to radicalism increased by a whopping 30% last year, seemingly encouraged by the ambivalent attitude to radical fundamentalism shown by the government.
 Will the tide turn against fundamentalist fervour here in the wake of Osama’s death and the seemingly non-fundamentalist Arab uprisings?
-Or will things get worse before they can get better?
+Or will (religious) things get worse before they can get better?